computing-in-the-liberal-arts/SIGCSE2021-PreSymposium-Event/docs/CallForParticipation.md

 1. __Recruiting Submissions:__

-    Provide a very brief (1-page) position statements regarding mentoring, recruiting, and hiring for Liberal Arts CS positions.
+    Provide a very brief (1-page) position statement regarding mentoring, recruiting, and hiring for Liberal Arts CS positions.
 The first paragraph should be a short career biography; subsequent paragraphs should discuss your ideas for, or potential contributions to, community efforts such as a workshop or mentoring program.

     * Contact: Andrea Tartaro <andrea.tartaro@furman.edu>
     * Template: [Recruiting Submission Template](recruiting/RecruitingTemplate.md)